| Future

 duo Shy

 Child.
 The first single from the album, "Math", was used as the lead track for the eighth episode of MTV's World of Jenks and "Song Seven" appeared in IFC's Dinner With the Band.
-"Future Brite" was used by Levi's
+"Future Brite" was also used by Levi's

 EU as the soundtrack for their 2010 spring/summer preview.